smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 --------------------------------------------------------------
 #### ON EXISTS

-Probably one of the more difficult joins to understand is the below usage of EXISTS.
-It is best to learn by examples and remember that EXISTS returns TRUE or FALSE and not a subset of records.
-The ON EXISTS will work with the INNER JOIN, LEFT OUTER JOIN, RIGHT OUTER JOIN, and FULL OUTER JOIN clauses, but not the CROSS JOIN.
+Probably one of the more difficult joins to understand is the below usage of `EXISTS`.
+It is best to learn by examples and remember that `EXISTS` returns TRUE or FALSE and not a subset of records.
+The `ON EXISTS` will work with the `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, and `FULL OUTER JOIN` clauses, but not the `CROSS JOIN`.

-These statements will return TRUE and behave like a CROSS JOIN.
+These statements will return TRUE and behave like a `CROSS JOIN`.

 ```sql
 SELECT  *